Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

 ##  Time
 For time input controls, use the `time` component.
 All proper validations will be applied automatically depending on the metadata defined for your time input control.
 For example, when you have defined a min time and a max time (range of times) as valid values, then this input control will enable only that range time.

-Additionally, you can keep the default Jaspersoft style of the time input or opt for Material UI styling (from [MUI](https://mui.com/x/react-date-pickers/date-picker/)).
+Additionally, you can keep the default Jaspersoft style of the date input or opt for [Material UI](https://mui.com/x/react-date-pickers/date-picker/) styling.
+If you don't provide any configuration the default styles will be used.

 #### Default styling
 For a time component with default Jaspersoft styling, provide the following configuration: